selinachu/DUCC-cTAKES-AWS/README.md

 Download the binary installation file [apache-ctakes-3.2.2-bin.tar.gz](http://www-us.apache.org/dist/ctakes/ctakes-3.2.2/apache-ctakes-3.2.2-bin.tar.gz) to _/home/ducc/_

-If this site doesn’t work, other mirror sites can be found from [cTAKES] (http://ctakes.apache.org/downloads.cgi), go to bottom of page “Current Download Mirror:”
+If this site doesn’t work, other mirror sites can be found from [cTAKES Download Page](http://ctakes.apache.org/downloads.cgi), go to bottom of page “Current Download Mirror:”

 Then, from _/home/ducc/_